gsileno/pneu/README.md

 **analysis**

 The analysis function performs a depth-first search of the execution paths of the net.
-When an execution path (or *story*) is completed, it backtracks to the potential branch, and restart a new execution path from there.
+When an execution path (or *story*) is completed, it backtracks to the first unexplored firing choice, clone the first part of the story, and append a new execution path from there.
 In practice, it pre-computes the reachability graph of the Petri net.

 ```
 NetRunner runner = new NetRunner()